Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### During a code review, you discover quality issues in a Java application.
 You need to recommend a solution to detect quality issues including unused variables and empty catch blocks.
 What should you recommend?

-- [x] In a Maven build task, select Run PM
+- [x] In a Maven build task, select Run PM.
 - [ ] In an Xcode build task, select Use xcpretty from Advanced.
 - [ ] In a Gulp build task, specify a custom condition expression.
 - [ ] In a Grunt build task, select Enabled from Control Options.